RDFLib/rdflib/docs/upgrade4to5.rst

 Minor Changes
 --------------
-This list has been assembled from Pull Request and commit information.
+This list has been assembled semi-automatically from Pull Request and commit information.

-* stuff
-* more stuff